zwang378/workspace-restful-api/README.md

 ### List workspace

-The response would have all workspaces and their information, including id, name, and org_id.
+The response would have all workspaces and their information.

 ```
 $ curl -X GET http://localhost:3000/workspace